linnykoleh/Spring/Notes.md

 #### Before

 - Executed before a join point.
-Cannot prevent proceeding to the join point unless the advice throws an exception.
+	- Cannot prevent proceeding to the join point unless the advice throws an exception.
 	- Examples:
 		- Access control (security) <br/>
 		  Authorization can be implemented using before advice, throwing an exception if the current user is not authorized.
 		- Statistics  <br/>
 		  Counting the number of invocations of a join point.
+- Before advice will, always proceed to the join point unless an execution is thrown from within the advice code.
+- Using a `JoinPoint` parameter in an advice is optional.

 ![alt text](images/aop/Screenshot_1.png "Screenshot_1")